-$PM{2.5}$ compliance is based on the 98th percentile 24-hour concentration averaged over three years.
-The annual $PM{2.5}$ compliance is based on the average of three consecutive annual means.
+PM{2.5} compliance is based on the 98th percentile 24-hour concentration averaged over three years.

+Annual PM{2.5} compliance is based on the average of three consecutive annual means.

-The results of the analyses of the No Action Alternative conditions for CO and $PM{2.5}$ hot-spot, MSATS and GHG regional emissions are presented in Section 3.8.5 through comparison with the Proposed Action condition.
+The results of the analyses of the No Action Alternative conditions for CO and PM{2.5} hot-spot, MSATs and GHG regional emissions for the Project corridor (NB-HCE roadway and ramps between Interchange 14 and Interchange 14A) are presented in Section 3.8.5 through comparison with the Proposed Project condition.